Deptford poisonings

-The Deptford Poisoning Cases were a series of notorious murder cases that occurred in 1889 in Deptford, United Kingdom.

-Investigators determined that at least three people were poisoned to death by Amelia Winters, possibly with the assistance of her daughter, Elizabeth Frost.
-The two women insured over twenty people, five of whom died in questionable circumstances.
-The victims included two young children who were relatives of Winters and Frost.
+Between 1886 and 1889, five suspicious deaths occurred in Deptford, United Kingdom.
+Amelia Winters was suspected of murder after it was discovered that she had insured the lives of twenty-two people, which allowed her to receive payments for five deaths.
+As part of the inquiry, three bodies were exhumed, with post-mortem findings non-definitively pointing to poisoning.
+Most of the alleged victims were Winters' relatives by blood or affinity who had moved into or temporarily stayed in Winter's household.

 Winters died before going to trial.
-Frost was convicted of forgery for falsifying insurance documents and sent to prison for seven years..
+Her daughter, Elizabeth Frost, was suspected of complicity and was indicted, but the murder charges were dropped.
+However, she was convicted of forgery for falsifying insurance documents and sentenced to seven years of penal servitude.

-The cases
+Events

-The victims in the murder cases were Sidney Bolton, aged 11, the son of a niece living with Winters, William Sutton, the elderly father of another relative, and Elizabeth Frost, the mother-in-law of the daughter Elizabeth Frost.
-The doctor's certificate had given the cause of death as 'gastrodynia, diarrhoea and convulsions.'
+The victims in the murder cases were Sidney Bolton, aged 11, the son of a niece living with Winters; William Sutton, the elderly father of another relative; and Elizabeth Frost, the mother-in-law of the daughter Elizabeth Frost.
+The doctor's certificate had given the cause of death as 'gastrodynia, diarrhoea and convulsions'.

 When Joseph Winters, Amellia's husband, discovered the insurance policies, he went to the police.
 Investigators determined that Winters had insured the lives of 22 persons for a total of £240 with the Liverpool Victoria Friendly Society.
-Five of these individuals had died by 1886, the society paying out for them.
-Winters also had 14 policies with the Prudential, which had also paid out for the same five deaths.
+Five of these individuals had died by 1886, and the society had paid out for them.
+Winters also had 14 policies with the Prudential Assurance Company, which had also paid out for the same five deaths.

 There had been no checks on her relationships with the insured people.
-On the Liverpool Victoria's insurance form for Sidney Bolton she had just written 'X' against his mother's name.
+On the Liverpool Victoria's insurance form for Sidney Bolton, she had just written 'X' against his mother's name.

-The inquest
+Other deaths

+Investigators identified other possible poisoning victims of Winters.
+No criminal charges were brought for these deaths.